Universal Health Visiting Pathway in Scotland: pre-birth to pre-school

 Domestic abuse

-Carry out Routine enquiry of domestic abuse following the Guidance on Routine Enquiry and ' What every health worker needs to know about domestic abuse' If abuse is disclosed carry out Domestic Abuse Risk Assessment Checklist ( DASH RIC) and offer support and referral to a Multi-Agency Risk Assessment Case Conference or other services as appropriate.
+Carry out routine enquiry of domestic abuse following the guidance on routine enquiry and Scottish Government’s guidelines for Health Care Workers in NHS Scotland in responding to domestic abuse.
+If abuse is disclosed carry out Domestic Abuse Risk Assessment Checklist (DASH RIC) and offer support and referral to a Multi-Agency Risk Assessment Case Conference or other services as appropriate.
 Provide information on local services and discuss safety planning in all cases whether or not high levels of risk are indicated.

 Immunisations